Robert-Holovka/unity3D-PUN-scalability-in-online-games/README.md

 **Implemented techniques: consistency management, dead reckoning, interpolation, network culling and world division.**

 <h3>1.
 Matchmaking</h3>
-Each player has the option to create a new room or join existing one. <br>
+Every player has the option to create a new room or join existing one. <br>
 Only the master client (room creator) can start the game, scene loading for other players in the same room is automatically synced. <br>
 <br>